-Core Course: Theology (9 units)
+Core Course: Theological Studies (12 units)

-TH501(3 units/English M.Div) Systematic Theology I: Doctrine of God, Doctrine of Man & Christology
+ST501(3 units/English) Theology I

-A systematic study of Biblical teachings concerning the person and the work of God, humanity's relationship to God, and the person and work of Christ.
+Doctrine of God, Bibliology, Doctrine of Man & Christology.
+A systematic study of Biblical teachings concerning the person and the work of God, the authority of the Bible, humanity's relationship to God, and the person and work of Christ.